 - Pour into a bowl and cut the soft boiled egg in half and add it to the bowl and enjoy!

-So now you have the basics on how to make the home version of this Ramen.
-You can add different kids of veggies from fresh bok choy to broccoli and meats from chicken to pork belly to the broth.
+Now you have the basics on how to make the home version of this Ramen.
+You can add different kinds of veggies from fresh bok choy to broccoli and meats from chicken to pork belly to the broth.
 The possibilities and varieties are endless!
-So go make some soup!
+Go make some soup!